Top 10 Best Places to Retire in Georgia in 2022

-You may have never heard of Thomasville before now, but it’s the type of place that you will never forget once you visit.
-There’s always something to do in Thomasville, whether it’s visiting the various parks and golf courses or taking a horse-drawn carriage ride and a stroll through the downtown area full of unique coffee shops and restaurants.
+You might not have heard of Thomasville before now, but it’s the type of place that you will never forget once you visit.
+There’s always something to do in Thomasville.
+Whether it’s visiting the various parks and golf courses or taking a horse-drawn carriage ride and a stroll through the lively downtown area.

 7 – Jesup, Georgia

 Jesup is perfect for retirees with an interest in culture and history.
 The county seat of Wayne County, Jesup is home to one of the state’s only drive-in movie theaters, as well as various museums.
 This includes the Jesup Trainwatching Platform, which brings in train chasers from across the world.

-Livability notes that the median home price is at $104,000 with the median rent at only $569.
+Livability notes that the median home value is at $149,682.
 Moreover, 31.2% of the population is over the age of 62.
 Making it a good choice for those looking for a strong community.

 6 – Fayetteville, Georgia

 Fayetteville is a beautiful city with a bright future ahead of it.
 This Fayette County town is home to two great recreational parks, a vibrant downtown area and an active arts community.

 Fayetteville has great access to entertainment, dining and shopping as its only 30 minutes outside of Atlanta.
 In addition, it’s a city with low crime rates that are getting even lower.
-According to The Citizen, a local news outlet, Fayetteville’s crime diminished by nearly 14% from 2016 to 2017.
+According to The Citizen, a local news outlet, Fayetteville’s crime diminished by nearly 14% in recent years.
 Numbers don’t lie, and that is why Fayetteville is one of the best places to retire in Georgia today.

 5 – Marietta, Georgia